mikker/passwordless/README.md

 ### Getting the current user, restricting access, the usual

-Passwordless doesn't give you `current_user` automatically -- it's dead easy to add it though:
+Passwordless doesn't give you `current_user` automatically.
+Here's how you could add it:

 ```ruby
 class ApplicationController < ActionController::Base